Kathmandu: Road

+Airport

+Tribhuvan International Airport is abbreviated as TIA and in 2024 nonstop international destinations included a wide range of airports.
+Domestic flights are offered by several Nepali airlines.
+Larger aircraft that can land and takeoff on the runways of Tribhuvan International Airport are Boeing 777, Airbus A330, and Boeing 787 Dreamliner.
+However, the overwhelming number of scheduled flights are landed and started with the ATR 72/42 and the Bombardier Dash 8.

+Mountaineering

-Ropeways
+Ropeways and cable cars

-Ropeways are another important transportation means in hilly terrain.
+Ropeways in Nepal are an important transportation means in hilly terrain.
 A ropeway operated between Kathmandu and Hetauda over a length of 43 km which carried 25 tonnes of goods per hour.
-It has since been discontinued due to poor carrying capacity and maintenance issues.
-During the Rana period, a ropeway was constructed between Mathatirtha in Kathmandu to Dhorsing in Makawanpur of over 22 km in length, which carried a cargo of 8 tonnes per hour.
-At present, a cable car service is operated in Kathmandu in Chandragiri Hills.
+Service was discontinued due to poor carrying capacity and maintenance issues.
+During the Rana period, a ropeway was constructed between Matatirtha in Kathmandu to Dhorsing in Makwanpur District of over 22 km in length, which carried a cargo of 8 tonnes per hour.
+At present, cable cars are operated from Kathmandu to the Chandragiri Hills.

 Media

 Kathmandu is the television hub of Nepal.
-Nepal Television, established in 1985, is the oldest and most-watched television channel in Nepal, as is government-owned NTV PLUS and also Kantipur Television, Image Channel, Sagarmatha Television, Himalaya TV, AP1 TV and other channels.
+Nepal Television (established in 1984) is the oldest and most-watched television channel in Nepal, as is government-owned NTV PLUS and also Kantipur Television, Image Channel, Sagarmatha Television, Himalaya TV, AP1 TV, and other channels.

 The headquarters of many of the country's news outlets are also in the city including Kathmandu Tribune, the government-owned Gorkhapatra (the oldest national daily newspaper in Nepal), The Kathmandu Post, Nepali Times, Kantipur Publications and its paper Kantipur, Naya Patrika, The Himalayan Times, Karobar Economic Daily, Aarthik Abhiyan National Daily and Jana Aastha National Weekly.

-Nepal Republic Media, the publisher of myRepublica, joined a publishing alliance with the International Herald Tribune (IHT), to publish the Asia Pacific Edition of IHT from Kathmandu from 20 July 2011.
-There is a state-run National News Agency (RSS).
+Nepal Republic Media, the publisher of myRepublica, joined a publishing alliance with the International Herald Tribune (IHT) to publish the Asia Pacific Edition of IHT from Kathmandu from 20 July 2011.
+There is also a state-run National News Agency (RSS).

-Radio Nepal is a state-run organization that operates national and regional radio stations.
-These stations are: Hits FM, Radio Kantipur, HBC 94 FM, Radio Sagarmatha and Image FM.
+Radio Nepal is a state-run organization that operates national and regional radio stations; these stations are: Hits FM, Radio Kantipur, HBC 94 FM, Radio Sagarmatha and Image FM.
 The BBC also has an FM broadcasting station in Kathmandu.
-Few Community radio stations such as Radio Pratibodh – 102.4 MHz, Radio Upatyaka – 87.6 MHz etc. also broadcast within the valley.
+Some community radio stations such as Radio Pratibodh and Radio Upatyaka also broadcast within the valley.